 - Let the mixture sit for about 5 minutes so that the oats can soak up some of the moisture.

-- Bake at 350°F for 15 minutes.
-Cookies will be done when the oats are slightly browned and the cookies are slightly firm, but also spongey, like the top of a cupcake.
+- The treats will be done when the oats are slightly browned and the cookies are slightly firm but also spongey, like the top of a cupcake.